Abby Dowse Leaves Little To The Imagination In Barely-There Orange Bikini

 In the snap, Abby was outside sitting on a lounge chair.
 The orange bikini she wore popped against her bronzed skin — and there was plenty of skin to see.
 The top was a classic triangle style with tiny strings that left plenty of her breasts exposed.
 The bottoms were a classic thong style with the side strings pulled high on Abby’s hips.
 She added a feminine vibe to the look with a sheer lace kimono that hung loosely off her shoulders.

 Abby leaned back on one arm as she sat on the edge of a cushion.
 The pose allowed Abby to show off her curves.
-Her voluptuous chest, slender waist and curve of her hip were on full display as she gave the camera a serious pout.
+Her voluptuous chest, slender waist, and curve of her hip were on full display as she gave the camera a serious pout.
 A thin tan line on Abby’s pelvic bone stood out against her dark skin.

 The blond beauty wore a full face of makeup with a pink gloss on her lips.
 Her long, wet hair was slicked back for the snap.
 Abby wore several necklaces, with one that hung down to her abs, drawing attention to her cleavage and her flat stomach.